A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: Conclusion

 \section{Conclusion}

-The purpose of this article was to elaborate on a natural suggestion that fauxrizons might ultimately solve the evaporation paradox in quantum gravity research, specifically in the case of the fuzzball proposal in string theory (or even, as noted in footnote \ref{fnfirewarll}, in the case of our discovering a quantum gravity firewall, more generally).
+The purpose of this article was to elaborate on a natural suggestion that fauxrizons might ultimately solve the evaporation paradox in quantum gravity research, specifically in the case of the fuzzball proposal in string theory (or quantum gravity firewalls, more generally --- cf. footnote \ref{fnfirewarll}).
 As stressed throughout, it is not merely the fact that a stringy astrophysical black hole, modeled as a fuzzball, has a fauxrizon, which would imply that the proposal solves the evaporation paradox in a string theory approach to quantum gravity research.
 Rather, something about the fauxrizon must force our hands, in some or other way, in the recovery of the application of semiclassical gravity to the fuzzball in a suitable limit.
 Indeed, on this point, it is curious that we might hope to learn about a feature of global spacetime structure in an observer-relative application of semiclassical gravity at the limit, in virtue of quasi-local stringy dynamics (relative to the same observer).